Deepwise-AILab/ChestX-Det10-Dataset/README.md

     archivePrefix={arXiv},
     primaryClass={eess.IV}
 }
+, and the original paper: Wang, Xiaosong, et al. "Chestx-ray8: Hospital-scale chest x-ray database and benchmarks on weakly-supervised classification and localization of common thorax diseases."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2017.

 If you want to evaluate your detection results, please use **eval.py**.
 The detection results of each test sample should be stored as a JSON file.
 The JSON file name needs to be the same as the Image file name.
 For example, 10000.png corresponds to 10000.json.
 The format in each JSON file is [{“nodule”: [x1, y1, x2, y2, score]}, {“mass”: [x1, y1, x2, y2, score]}, …]. x1, y1, x2, y2 are left, top, right, bottom coordinates of the bounding box.
 All JSON files should be put in one folder.